3bdulrahmn69/craftworks-backend/manual.md

 **General Tips:**
 - Always use the JWT token in the `Authorization` header for protected endpoints.
-- Use pagination parameters (`page`, `limit`) where supported.
-- Filter and search parameters are available for many list endpoints.
 - All dates are in ISO 8601 format (UTC).
 - For file uploads (e.g., profile pictures), use multipart/form-data.